nx-lr/protea/README.md

 Because everything is an object, you can use constructors to initialize variables.
 You can also use these built-in constructors to cast things from one type to another.

-For example, you can use the `Map()` constructor to construct a map from a string .
+For example, you can use the `Map()` constructor to construct a map from a string.

 ```dart
 null; void // null and undefined